 - Students follow courses that focus on interdisciplinary research.

-Secondly, the annual ABC Summer School (4 EC) dives into a singular topic from a variety of perspectives.
-Students are tasked to write a research proposal with a multidisciplinary team.
+Second, the annual ABC Summer School (4 ECTS) dives into a singular topic from a variety of perspectives.
+Students are tasked with writing a research proposal with a multidisciplinary team.

-Thirdly, in the second year students write a Literature Thesis (12 EC) that not only dives deeply into a specific research question, but also considers how the conclusions from the thesis fit into the broader field of brain and cognitive sciences.
+Third, in the second year, students write a Literature Thesis (12 ECTS) that not only dives deeply into a specific research question but also considers how the conclusions from the thesis fit into the broader field of brain and cognitive sciences.

 The rest of the programme is dedicated to developing in-depth knowledge and skills and can be tailor-suited to your ambitions.

 The Research Master in Brain and Cognitive Sciences contains two types of restricted-choice electives.
 Elective Courses are courses that help you develop as a researcher in brain and cognitive sciences and that may broaden your horizon.
 Electives within the curriculum of our programme need approval by our Examinations Board.
 A list of courses that have already been approved as electives can be found on the programme-specific section of the Course Catalogue.

 Specialisation Courses are more restricted and dive deeply into a specific tool for use as a neuroscientific and/or cognitive researcher.
 These courses come from a shortlist and include programming, statistics, neuroimaging, linguistics and computational modelling.
 You cannot use courses from outside this shortlist as a Specialisation Course.